awslabs/amazon-sagemaker-workshop/modules/Distributed_Training_CLI_Console.md

 ## Parallelized Data Distribution

 Amazon SageMaker makes it easy to train machine learning models across a cluster containing a large number of machines.
-This a non-trivial process, but Amazon SageMaker's built-in algorithms and pre-built deep learning containers (for TensorFlow, PyTorch, MXNet and Chainer) hide most of the complexity from you.
+This a non-trivial process, but Amazon SageMaker's built-in algorithms and pre-built machine learning containers (for TensorFlow, PyTorch, XGBoost, Scikit-learn, and MXNet) hide most of the complexity from you.
 Nevertheless, there are decisions about how to structure data that will have implications regarding how the distributed training is carried out.

 In this module, we will learn about how to take full advantage of distributed training clusters when using one of Amazon SageMaker's built-in algorithms.
 This module also shows how to use SageMaker's built-in algorithms via hosted Jupyter notebooks, the AWS CLI, and the Amazon SageMaker console.